 Organization and documentation are key to avoiding these common OSHA violations and preventing workplace injuries.
 Mobile technology makes it easy to conduct safety audits and keep the records in one, easily accessible place.

-With a mobile forms platform like Fulcrum, your team can complete safety inspections with their mobile devices, online or offline, and snap geotagged photos of problem areas to alert managers to issues right away.
-And managers or anyone with access to the dashboard can see when and where safety audits have been completed, and by whom.
+Using Fulcrum, your team can conduct safety inspections on mobile devices, both online and offline.
+They can snap geotagged photos of problem areas to alert managers immediately.
+Managers and others with dashboard access can track when and where audits happen.
+They can also see who completed them.

 And once you download Fulcrum, you can use it for all of your inspections and surveys to eliminate wasteful, time-consuming paperwork and get more jobs completed in less time.